Axioms Part 5: Commentary on Mathematical Axioms

 In order to proceed from Euclidean Geometry to analytic geometry, where the existence of lines and shapes of can be described by algebraic formulae, we need to declare in addition the existence of a coordinate system that subdivides the space into intervals.

-We can go beyond these defining ideas and consider Non-Euclidean geometries, such as spherical geometry, in which different axioms apply.
+We can go beyond these defining ideas and consider Non-Euclidean geometries, such as spherical or hyperbolic geometry, in which different axioms apply.
 Consider the situation where lines and shapes are drawn on the surface of a sphere or some other curved surface.
 The properties of these features are different from the situation where they are drawn on a flat surface.
-The angles of a triangle drawn on a sphere do not add up to 180 degrees as they do on a flat plane.
+The angles of a triangle drawn on a 2-deminsional spherical plane do not add up to 180 degrees as they do on a flat plane.
 On the earth’s surface the lines of longitude, which depart from the equator at right angles to the equator, meet at the poles.
 By contrast, if 2 or more lines depart at right angles from a straight line on a flat surface they are parallel and so never meet.
 Interestingly the sum of angles of a triangle is said to change because the parallel postulate no longer applies.
+In a hyperbolic space very strange consequences can be deduced such as the sum of angles of a triangle being less than 180 degrees.

 If we instead proceed to a geometry within an Affine Space we would also abandon measures of distance and angle and ‘forget’ the concept of an origin although we would maintain the parallel postulate and proportional lengths of such lines.